tradingview/rest_integrations_docs/source/data/Symbol_info.rst

 With :ref:`division into symbol groups <groups-division>`, API must return symbols regardless of the parameters in the query to the `/symbol_info`_.

-If the symbol groups exist, their names should have a perfix as broker's name.
-In this case, a request to the `/symbol_info`_ without ``groups`` parameter must return and error.
+If the symbol groups exist, their names should have a perfix as broker\'s name.
+In this case, a request to the `/symbol_info`_ without groups parameter must return and error.

 Rules of symbol naming
 ......................